-Speeding and other aggressive driving behaviors are among the leading causes of highway crashes and fatalities in Pennsylvania.
-However, many motorists don’t realize they are in aggressive drivers.
+Speeding and other aggressive driving behaviors are among the leading factors of highway crashes and fatalities in Pennsylvania.
+However, many motorists don’t realize they are aggressive drivers.

 Are you an Aggressive Driver?

 If you answer yes to any of these questions, you may be an aggressive driver and are putting yourself, your passengers and other people on the road at increased risk of a crash.

 - Do you speed excessively?

 - Do you race to beat red lights or run stop signs?